 David Hicks – Freelance Reporter

 Dave Hicks grew up in southern Missouri and graduated from Mizzou with a degree in political science.
 He has worked as a congressional staffer, broadcaster, government bureaucrat, columnist, campaign worker, and small business owner.

 He and his wife Roberta live in rural Bonner Springs and are parents to three dogs.

-Patrick Richardson – Freelance Reporter
+Patrick Richardson – Staff Reporter

 Patrick Richardson has been a working journalist since 1992 at community papers across Kansas and for the last 10 as an editor for papers in Southeast Kansas, Northeast Oklahoma, and Southwest Missouri.
 As a freelancer, he has also broken major stories for national outlets like PJ Media and The Daily Caller.

 Richardson was born in Wichita and raised in Southwest Kansas and currently lives in extreme SE Kansas, with his wife, two Great Danes, English Bulldog and 10 grandchildren.

 The Sentinel is a wholly-owned subsidiary of Kansas Policy Institute.
 A listing of its board members can be found here.